1974 24 Hours of Le Mans: Entries

 After a successful foray into the Can-Am scene, Porsche returned to Sports-car racing this year.
 The Martini-sponsored works team bought the evolution of the Carrera RSR.
 It was now powered by a new 2142cc flat-6 engine, augmented by the exhaust-driven KKK (Kühnle, Kopp & Kausch) turbo used in their Can-Am cars, that pushed out 490 bhp (and was equivalent to 2999cc using the x1.4 equivalency).
 It also featured improved aerodynamics (front spoiler, wider wheel arches, full rear wing) and upgraded transmission and braking which all made them slightly quicker than the Matras in a straight line.
-The two cars were driven by Gijs van Lennep/Herbert Müller and Manfred Schurti/Helmuth Koinigg.
+The two cars were driven by Gijs van Lennep/Herbert Müller and Manfred Schurti/Helmut Koinigg.
 There were also older Porsches in the Group 5 field: including a non-turbo RSR special from Mexican Héctor Rebaque and two 908/02s returning from the previous year run by Swiss André Wicky and Ecuadorian Guillermo Ortega.

 Guy Ligier arrived with a much-improved version of his JS2 sports car, still running in the prototype class.
-Designer Michel Tétu had done much with the aerodynamics including a big rear aerofoil and flared wheel arches allowing wider tyres.
+Designer Michel Têtu had done much with the aerodynamics including a big rear aerofoil and flared wheel arches allowing wider tyres.
 The Maserati engine had been developed to put out 300 bhp.
 The team was also encouraged by finishing second in the two heats of the March Testing Weekend race, and being declared overall winner.
 This year the team-owner was not racing, and the two cars were driven by veteran Guy Chasseuil with Michel Leclère, and Jacques Laffite with Alain Serpaggi.

 There were also several one-off prototype specials: Alain de Cadenet was back at Le Mans, having fixed the aerodynamic problems that plagued him the year before.
 It was now in British racing green without its Duckhams Oil sponsorship.
 However, after being injured in a motorcycle accident, his place alongside Chris Craft was taken by McLaren and Cosworth-engine developer John Nicholson.